All Episodes

 If we're going to play a practical joke on somebody, let's pick Mantai.

-He's the guy that'd fall for it.
+He's the guy that would fall for it.

 Why did they think that?